Queens Botanical Garden: Funding

 The Queens Botanical Garden receives funding from several sources.
-In 2016, it received $4.076 million in revenue before expenses.
-Of this, more than half came from governmental sources, such as the city and state governments.
-The rest was raised through fundraising events, memberships, and donations.
+In 2023 it had revenue of $13.7 million and expenses of $5.3 million.
+Most of the revenue came from governmental sources and capital campaigns; the rest was raised through fundraising events, memberships, and donations.
 The largest non-governmental donation was from HSBC Bank, which sponsored the Children's Garden.
 During the 1970s and 1980s, the city provided funding for about half of the garden's budget, and paid for all of the gardeners and maintenance workers.
 However, the city's allocation to Queens Botanical Garden decreased in the wake of the late-1970s New York City fiscal crisis, and funding was only restored in 1980 after significant outcry.

-In 2005, Queens Botanical Garden was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation.
+In 2005 Queens Botanical Garden was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation.
 This, in turn, was made possible through a donation by then-New York City mayor Michael Bloomberg.